telerik/reporting-docs/knowledge-base/an-error-has-occurred-while-loading-the-reportdesigners-workbench.md

 ## Description
-The following error might be seen when starting the Standaline designer:
+The following error might be seen when starting the Standalone designer:
 ***Fatal error in workbench.
 Now closing...
 An error has occurred while loading the ReportDesigner's Workbench***